nthplanet/n-spinner/README.md

 I built a simple HTML page to showcase the animation here:
 [Live Demo](https://nthplanet.github.io/n-spinner/)

-I've also added a directory here called [/add-to-n-pass](add-to-n-pass) which includes all of the NPass files that I modified to accomplish this.
+There's also a directory here called [/add-to-n-pass](add-to-n-pass) which includes all of the NPass files that I modified to accomplish this.

 ### How I Created NSpinner
 It should be noted that I am a very inexeperienced developer, so the steps I took to accomplish this may be very far from the most efficient.
 Still, I've included a breakdown here in hopes that some may find it interesting, or better yet, let me know what I could have done better.